tfrendl/AnalyzeVocalFeatures/README.md

 <i>What answer was found to the research question; what did the study find?
 Was the tested hypothesis true?
 Any visualizations?</i>

 <h2>Discussion</h2>
+<i>What might the answer imply and why does it matter?
+How does it fit in with what other researchers have found?
+What are the perspectives for future research?
+Survey about the tools investigated for this assignment.</i>

 <h2>Summary</h2>
+<i>Most important findings.</i>